Davide8453/RAVDESS-dataset/README.md

 - Pattern mining

 Besides two notebook files with the code written for these purposes, a report of the whole project is provided.

+Some cells in the notebooks are commented, in order to avoid the related files to be too heavy.